kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 To enjoy the full effect of "virtual" `delay` in child coroutines, we should start all the child coroutines with `TestCoroutineDispatcher`.
 Otherwise, it won't work.
-This dispatcher is automatically inherited from the other `TestCoroutineScope`, unless we provide the same dispatchers:
+This dispatcher is automatically inherited from the other `TestCoroutineScope`, unless we provide a different dispatcher:

 ```kotlin
 @Test